Gary Fila

-Gary Fila (born 18 November 1981) is Australian rules football field umpire in the Australian Football League.
+Gary Fila (born 18 November 1981) is an Australian rules football field umpire in the Australian Football League.
 Prior to joining the senior list, he umpired in the South Australian National Football League, and officiated in both the 2005 and 2006 SANFL grand finals.
 He made his AFL début on 30 June 2007, in a match between Fremantle and Carlton at Subiaco Oval.

 At the end of the 2008 AFL Season, Fila was delisted from the AFL Panel after 16 matches.
 However, he spent 2009 and 2010 working hard to improve in the SANFL, in a bid to re-make the AFL.
 His effort was rewarded when he umpired the 2010 SANFL Grand Final alongside Richard Williams (11th Grand Final) and Leigh Haussen, who was making his Grand Final debut.
 He also won South Australia's most prestigious umpiring honour that year- the Golden Whistle- ranking him as the best field umpire in the state.